praw-dev/praw/docs/pages/reply_bot.rst

 .. code-block:: python

     for id_number in ids:
-        submission = r.submission(id=id_number)
+        submission = reddit.submission(id=id_number)
         title = submission.title.lower()

 Step 3: Analyzing the Titles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that we have the titles of the submissions in the "new" feed of /r/AskReddit,
+Now that we have the titles of the submissions in the "new" feed of
-it's time to see if they contain a simple question in them.
+/r/AskReddit, it's time to see if they contain a simple question in them.

 This might mean that they contain strings like: